Independent comparisonAll prices in AUD

 Pricing and total cost

 The platform subscription is the comparable number, and the calculator above splits each provider into three lines: the platform cost, an estimated processing fee, and the total of the two.
 Read the processing line as an estimate, not a fixed price.
-Wix has its own offer, Wix Payments, with a published rate of 1.9% plus $0.30 per transaction, and the calculator uses that.
+Wix has its own offer, Wix Payments, with a published rate of 1.9% per transaction, and the calculator uses that and shows the full per-transaction cost.
 Squarespace does not publish a single native rate, so the estimate applies the same gateway-style rate as a stand-in.
 In practice you can also connect a third-party gateway such as Stripe or PayPal on either platform, in which case the real processing rate is set by that gateway, not by the builder.
 The fee you actually pay therefore depends on the gateway you choose, while the platform subscription is the part you can compare directly.
-On platform transaction fees, the cut charged on top of processing, Wix charges 0% on its e-commerce plans and Squarespace drops to 0% on its Commerce plans, so neither skims your sales once you are on the right tier.
+On platform transaction fees, the cut charged on top of processing, Wix charges 0% on its e-commerce plans, and Squarespace charges 3% on its entry Basic plan before dropping to 0% on Core and above, so neither skims your sales once you are on the right tier.

 Who each one is built for

 Wix is built for the merchant who wants to customise.
-If you want to drop elements wherever you like, add features through apps, and keep the lowest entry price while you grow, Wix is shaped for exactly that.
+If you want to drop elements wherever you like and add features through apps as you grow, Wix is shaped for exactly that.
 It rewards a hands-on owner who enjoys building the store their way.

 Squarespace is built for the brand that leads with design.
 If your store is an extension of a visual identity, a creative portfolio, or a product line where presentation sells, Squarespace's structured editor and polished templates do a lot of the design work for you.
 It trades some flexibility for a result that looks considered with far less effort.